psuguy1998/GettingandCleaningData/README.md

 # README.md

-## Getting and Cleaning Data Assginment
+## Getting and Cleaning Data Assignment

-This repository contains the peer-reviwed assignment for the above course.
+This repository contains the peer-reviewed assignment for the above course.
 The

 There are four files in this repository: